MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/09-dall-e.md

 ---
 lab:
-    title: 'Generate images with AI'
+  title: Generate images with AI
-    description: 'Use an OpenAI a DALL-E model in Azure AI Foundry to generate images.'
+  description: Use an OpenAI a DALL-E model in Azure AI Foundry to generate images.
+  duration: 30 minutes
+  level: 300
+  islab: true
+  primarytopics:
+  - Azure
 ---

 # Generate images with AI